albatrossdigital/projectnewamerica/sites/all/modules/contrib/fieldable_panels_panes/README.txt

-Fieldable Panel Panes support multiple bundles; they can be created in admin/structure/fieldable-panels-panes/add.
+Fieldable Panel Panes supports multiple bundles, which may be managed at admin/structure/fieldable-panels-panes.

 Bundles can also be created in a module via hook_entity_info_alter().
 The code will look something like this: